hubmapconsortium/neo4j-docker/README.md

 # neo4j-docker

-We have two versions of the neo4j: `dev` and `test`.
+We have three versions of the neo4j: `dev`, `test`, and `stage`.
 The `dev` version is used for development realted activities with a sample neo4j database.
-The `test` version is used for testing purposes before production deployment.
-And for both versions, the neo4j configuration and graph database are mounted from the host to the container for data persistence across container restarts.
+The `test` version is used for testing purposes.
+And the `stage` for before production deployment.
+And for all versions, the neo4j configuration and graph database are mounted from the host to the container for data persistence across container restarts.

 ## Set the neo4j password

 The username for connecting to neo4j (via either neo4j browser or bolt protocol) is "neo4j" (can't change this) and default password is "1234".
-To change the neo4j password, go to `dev/start.sh` or `test/start.sh` and edit the line:
+To change the neo4j password, go to `dev/start.sh` or `test/start.sh` or `stage/start.sh` and edit the line:

 ````
 /usr/src/app/neo4j/bin/neo4j-admin set-initial-password 1234